charleskoffler/clprolf/README.md

 All java which can be applied to a class can be applied to a "simu_real_world_obj", "simu_comp_worker", "information", "model_real_world_obj", "compat_interf_version", "compat_interf_capacity".
 As simol classes replaces java classes, all java keywords can be used with simol classes, for example "public simu_comp_worker { }".

-We start from the Java language.
-And we add some very simple concepts.
-The java libraries can be used, while it is a superset of java.
 Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.
 Simol can be used with the simol compiler, or can also be used through the simol framework for java, which provide annotations to introduce simol in java.